 Under State legislation a building permit is required before commencement of most building work.
 The definition of 'building work' in the legislation includes new building, demolition and/or alteration.
 In many cases the builder or architect/draftsperson obtains the permit on behalf of the property owner.

-For information about which work requires a building permit and which does not, we recommend referring to the wording of the exemption allowances of the Building Regulations or checking the 'building permits' page at the Building Commission's website.
+For information about which work requires a building permit and which does not, we recommend referring to the wording of the exemption allowances of the Building Regulations or checking the 'building permits' page at the Victorian Building Authority's website.

 If building work is proposed it is wise to check whether a planning permit from Council's Planning Services Unit is also required, as a building permit cannot be issued unless any relevant planning permit has been issued.